AkliluFita/internship-project/README.md

 ## Testing

-The frontend of this project will be tested  using the following libraries:
+The frontend of this project has been tested using the following libraries:
 The setup is completed

 - `@testing-library/jest-dom`: Provides custom Jest matchers for more convenient assertions in tests.